 Meet patients where they are.
 Most patients are now accustomed to online and electronic payment options that they’ve used with retailers and others.
 Offer options to pay online, with mobile devices, and even more modern payment options like Apple Pay, Android Pay, PayPal, Venmo, Google Pay, and Amazon Pay.
 Not only are these options more convenient for patients, they also let you store their payment information for automated, monthly payment processing.

-Documentation allows for broad adoption and easy setup for your team and the patient.
+Documentation of healthcare payments allow for broad adoption and easy setup for your team and the patient.
 It also protects your medical practice against missed payments, defaults, and abuse.
 For instance, build rules around required upfront payments, minimum payments, and term lengths.
-Also, be sure to internally track data such as total payment amounts; risk tolerance with certain payment populations; historical payment outcomes for similar procedures; and payments you are likely to write off.

 Payment plans are good for patients and practices.
 Research shows that patients frequently struggle with medical bills of all kinds, and data trends show those struggles getting worse, not better.
 Ultimately, the implementation of payment plans can benefit any practice by improving collections and overall patient satisfaction.